jamesob/biketrip/_posts/2011-5-15-The-Weatherman-Always-gets-the-Last-Laugh-Day-2.md

 my headset with some new bearings to correct the creak I had been hearing, so TStephens and I departed on our now silent bikes.

-Unfortunately, the sky wasn't so silent.
+Unfortunately, the sky wasn't so silent, and we got very wet.